msylla6/Bb-anonym/code/user_key.md

 ## Understanding how to configure the class User Key

-The class UserKey is managing a dictionary to anonymize a user's email id by capturing a random integer value betweeen the min and max user codes upon checking if userKeys.txt file is present or not.
+The class UserKey is managing a dictionary to anonymize a user's email id (e.g. jdoe) by generating a random integer value betweeen a min and max user codes that are provided in a configuration file.
+The generated anonymized values are stored in a key file.

+There are two files asssociated with users:
+- config/user-config.json: keeps the configuration data on how to generate the anonymized values for the user email ids
+- key/userKeys.txt: keeps the current generated anonymized values for the user email ids (if any)

+Before you use user keys, you must define the configuration file.
+However, you must not define the key file, because this will be generated automatically by the code.

+### Sample user-config.json
-## The user-config.json file is defined with min_key and max_key values as given below
+The user-config.json file is defines the values for the min_key and max_key between which the anonymized keys for students email ids are generated:

 '''
 {